lightscript/lightscript/README.md

   - Based on the Sublime Package.
   - Available now on the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=lightscript.lsc).
 - **The Website**: [lightscript.org](https://github.com/lightscript/lightscript.org)
-  - In addition to powering lightscript.org, it's also the best example of LightScript code in use.
+  - In addition to powering lightscript.org, it's also an example of LightScript code in use.
-    Hopefully that changes soon.

 For now, the issue tracker on this repo should be used for bug reports and feature requests.